 Sanjay Malakar

-I am a Ph.D. student in Computer Science at University of California, Riverside (UCR), advised by Prof. Manu Sridharan and a member of the RIPLE group.
-My research lies at the intersection of program analysis and software reliability.
-I'm working on detecting and repairing resource leaks in Java.
+I am a Ph.D. candidate in Computer Science at University of California, Riverside (UCR), advised by Prof. Manu Sridharan and a member of the RIPLE group.
+My research lies at the intersection of static program analysis and software reliability, with a focus on detecting, verifying, and repairing resource-management bugs in Java.

-I'm currently a Compiler Developer Research Intern at Nissan, building compilers for accelerator-based perception in its autonomous vehicles.
-Previously, I worked as a Senior Software Engineer at OpenRefactory, Inc.,developing SAST tools to detect and fix security, reliability, and compliance bugs.
+I am currently a Graduate Research Assistant at UCR.
+Previously, I worked as a Compiler Development Research Intern at Nissan North America, where I built compiler infrastructure for accelerator-based perception workloads.
+Before that, I worked as a Senior Software Engineer at OpenRefactory, Inc., developing SAST tools to detect and repair security and reliability bugs.

-I hold an M.Sc. in Computer Science from UCR and a B.Sc. in Computer Science and Engineering from Bangladesh University of Engineering and Technology, where I completed my undergraduate thesis under the supervision of Prof. Rifat Shahriyar, focusing on fixing data race conditions in multi-threaded applications.
-Additionally, I worked with Dr. Gias Uddin and Dr. Anindya Iqbal on an empirical study of challenges in low-code software development, addressing developer productivity, usability, and adoption barriers.
+I hold an M.Sc. in Computer Science from UCR and a B.Sc. in Computer Science and Engineering from Bangladesh University of Engineering and Technology; my undergraduate thesis with Prof. Rifat Shahriyar focused on repairing data race conditions, and I also collaborated with Dr. Gias Uddin and Dr. Anindya Iqbal on empirical studies of low-code software development challenges.

 Recent News